saebekassebil/subito/README.md

 ## Examples

-The main file I use for testing i located at `test/index.html` and this is where you can see the programmatic usage of the library.
-A more extravagant example is found in `examples/scales.html`.
+The main file I use for testing is located at `test/index.html` and this is where you can see the programmatic usage of the library.
+A more extravagant example is found in `examples/scales.html` and a live editor example in `examples/parsing.html`

 ## Usage